Moto X (1st generation): Development

-Moto X was revealed publicly for the first time during a press event on August 1, 2013, where it was announced that the device would be released by all major U.S. carriers, while Rogers Wireless later announced it would exclusively sell the device in Canada.
+Moto X was revealed publicly for the first time during a press event on August 1, 2013, where it was announced that all major U.S. carriers would release the device, while Rogers Wireless later announced it would exclusively sell the device in Canada.

-Motorola specifically stated that it would only release the device in North America, and had "[no] immediate plans" to release it in areas such as Europe, although the company hinted that it had "exciting plans" for a separate device tailored to the European market (Motorola later announced the entry-level Moto G (1st generation) in November 2013 with a broad international release).
+Motorola specifically stated that it would release the device only in North America and had "[no] immediate plans" to release it in Europe.
+However, the company hinted that it had "exciting plans" for a separate device tailored to the European market (Motorola later announced the entry-level Moto G (1st generation) in November 2013 with a broad international release).
 However, in January 2014, Motorola announced that it would soon release the phone in France, Germany, and the United Kingdom.
 In particular, Motorola scheduled a British release for February 1, 2014.
 The Moto X began retailing in India on March 19, 2014.

 A "Developer Edition" with an unlockable bootloader was released in late September 2013.
 On September 19, 2013, Republic Wireless announced that they would offer Moto X without a service contract at a significantly lower price compared to the Developer Edition and other models sold without a contract.

-In May 2014, Motorola ultimately announced that it would wind down operations at the Fort Worth plant due to the high costs of domestically producing high-end smartphones like the Moto X at it in relation to the device's overall sales.
-The decision was unrelated to an announcement earlier in the year that Motorola Mobility would be acquired by the Chinese company Lenovo Group.
+In May 2014, Motorola ultimately announced that it would wind down operations at the Fort Worth plant due to the high costs of domestically producing high-end smartphones like the Moto X in relation to the device's overall sales.
+The decision was unrelated to Google's proposed sale of Motorola to the Chinese company Lenovo.